Reviewed by Kevin L. Barney

 I. Isaiah 20:1.
 Where the KJV takes Tartan as a proper name, both Parry (“commander-in-chief”)

 and Gileadi (“general”) correctly understand it as a title and translate

 2. Passages where I would follow Gileadi over Parry.

 A. Isaiah 3:17.
 Parry renders

 therefore the LORD will bring sores on the head of the daughters of Zion,

-and the LORD will lay bare their foreheads.
+the LORD will lay bare their foreheads.